-Updated May 2026
+Updated June 2026

 NHS Dental Charges Amendment Regulations 2026

-The 2026 amending statutory instrument took effect on 1 April 2026 and set the current schedule: Band 1 £27.90, Band 2 £76.60, Band 3 £332.10.
-This page walks through the laying timeline, the explanatory memorandum, the impact assessment, and how the rise sits inside the wider 2026/27 NHS uprating cycle.
+The National Health Service (Primary Dental Services and Dental Charges) (Amendment) Regulations 2026 (SI 2026/265), laid before Parliament on 10 March 2026, took effect on 1 April 2026 and set the current schedule: Band 1 £27.90, Band 2 £76.60, Band 3 £332.10.
+This page walks through what the instrument changes beyond the headline uplift, the laying timeline, and how the rise sits inside the wider 2026/27 NHS uprating cycle.

 BAND 1 (from 1 April 2026)